Users, Groups, Roles and Privileges

 To begin with, we turn to the official documentation, which we find here.

-I originally wrote a lot here about the shortcomings of the docs, but it’s just not worth the time to read.
+I originally wrote here at this point a lot here about the shortcomings of the docs, but it’s just not worth the time to read.

-Suffice to the say the docs are I’m afraid almost completely without value.
-They are superficial, take a page at a time to convey a single fact, and lack almost all of what would have be considered essential information, such as a list of the Redshift-style privileges and what they actually do.
+Suffice to the say the docs are almost completely without value.
+They are superficial, take a page at a time to convey a single fact (a bit like the v2 Redshift console!), and lack almost all of what would have be considered absolutely basic and essential information, such as a list of the Redshift-style privileges and what they actually do.

 So, let’s begin by enumerating the new privileges.

 This is not straightforward.
-There are the official docs, which has a page presumably intended to list all privileges (which tells you what privileges you need to grant each privilege, not what each privilege does), then there’s the GRANT command, which has in its syntax a slightly different list of privileges, and then there’s what we find by examining the system table svv_system_privileges, which lists all granted Redshift-style privileges, and that’s quite different.
+There are the official docs, which has a page presumably intended to list all privileges (but it doesn’t, and also the main information on that page is what privileges you need to hold to grant each privilege, not what each privilege actually does), then there’s the GRANT command, which has in its syntax a slightly different list of privileges, and then there’s what we find by examining the system table svv_system_privileges, which lists all granted Redshift-style privileges, and what you get from that is quite different to both of the above.

 docs GRANT doc page svv_system_privileges